-There are a few types of tattoo machines available.
-Here are the top two types of tattoo machines:
+There are a few types of tattoo machines available, with the top two being:

 A tattoo machine won’t do you much good without having the needles to go with it.
-Pre-Sterilized, pre-made tattoo needles, and cartridges are where it’s at these days!
+Pre-sterilized, pre-made tattoo needles, and cartridges are used by most artists nowadays.